 Local Fiber, Local Dye, Local Labor

-We are committed to enhancing and promoting local fiber, local dye, and local labor systems through the Heartland Threads region.
+Heartland Threads Fibershed is committed to enhancing and promoting local fiber, local dye, and local labor systems through the Heartland Threads region.
 We are working to slow consumer addiction to cheap, imported “fast clothes” while encouraging the production and consumption of locally produced clothing and textiles.
-We imagine a future where our Fibershed has businesses that design and make clothing using fibers grown right here.
+Imagine a future where our Fibershed has businesses that design and make clothing using fibers grown right here!

 Wool and other animal fibers are already produced here, but we can and should grow flax and make our own linens.
 “Linens” has become a generic term to describe everything from kitchen towels to bedsheets, no matter what fibers are used… but real linen is made from the flax plant which is processed, spun and woven into cloth.